-Based on the recommendations presented in the "Long Term Con Edison Steam Production Options Study" by Worley Parsons (2006), Con Edison is evaluating the replacement of the four LP package Boilers (71, 72, 81 and 82) that are individually capable of producing approximately 400,000 lb net steam per hour with new package boilers.
-The layout of existing structures on the HA Station site and the Option 2 proposed footprint is displayed on Figure 6-5.Note that this is an older photo and significant structures have been removed (e.g. three stacks from the LP Boilerhouse).
-The footprint for the Option 2 project, four new package boilers, would be located to the west of the existing LP Boilerhouse.
-A new 414 ft stack containing four separate flues would be constructed adjacent to the new boilerhouse.
-The construction of Option 2 would not entail the removal of any existing structures except those directly under the project's footprint.
+The layout of existing structures on the HA Station site and the Option 3A proposed footprint is displayed on Figure 7-5.
+Note that this is an older photo and significant structures have been removed (e.g. three stacks from the LP Boilerhouse).
+The footprint for the Option 3A project, Annex upgrade / two new package boilers, would be located to the south of the existing LP Boilerhouse.
+The existing 356 ft stack at the Annex boilerhouse would exhaust the flue gas from an upgraded Boiler 100 and the two new 367 MMBtu/hr boilers.
+The construction of Option 3A would not entail the removal of any existing structures except those directly under the footprint.
 Because the HA Station has only minimal gas service available (for ignition of boilers), a new gas line will be installed in Brooklyn that will have the capacity for fueling the new boilers at their rated capacity.